 The Vietnamese samizdat movement marks one more censored publication, "From Facebook down to the Street", a book to celebrate the 5th anniversary of the civil society movement in Vietnam, which emerged in the 2011 anti-China protests.

-police-owned An ninh Thu Do.
+Photo courtesy of police-owned An ninh Thu Do. |

 June 10: Well-equipped police surround the house of Mrs. Can Thi Theu, the resistant farmer and leader of Duong Noi land movement, since early in the morning when her family is still sleeping.
 They place her under arrest for “disrupting peace”, for she used to attend a rally on April 8 to celebrate the 10th anniversary of Bloc 8406.